Specifications

 (2) Wings are moved 1-1/2" aft.

-(4) Fuel tank has been relocated from the center section to the forward fuselage below the longerons between Sta.
-1 & 2 (18+ gal).
+(3) Fuel tank has been relocated from the center section to the forward fuselage below the longerons between Sta.
+1 & 2, similar to a J-3 Cub.

 Using state of the art technology, many new parts have been designed for production using AutoCAD drawings in conjunction with water jet, and CNC milling and turning.
 Our goal is to make these parts, and eventually kits, available to Hatz builders.
 Some parts are interchangeable with any model of Hatz and others are specific to the Bantam.

-The prototype Hatz Bantam, N. American Flyer z, rolled out August of 2005.
+The prototype Hatz Bantam, N. American Flyer, rolled out August of 2005.